vaikush/vaikush.github.io/_posts/2020-04-02-3P-PovertyPandemicPhysicalDistancing.md

 WHO recommends to ‘maintain at least 1 meter (3 feet) distance between yourself and anyone who is coughing or sneezing.’
 Governments have translated this into stay-at-home and avoid crowd policies.
-But what should one do when home itself is crowded place?
+But what should one do when home itself is a crowded place?

 *- Vaishali Kushwaha*